jacoscaz/treesandrobots.github.io/fitness.md

 2. **Generalist**: this routine is designed to develop general fitness levels.
    It does not optimize for strength, power, speed, endurance or hypertrophy but aims to strike a _functional_ compromise between each of these that can easily transfer to the trainee's daily life.
+As such, this routine focuses only on complex, multi-joint movements.
 3. **Sustainable**: this routine is designed to minimize daily volume while maximizing weekly variety to lessen its impact on joints, ligaments and allow for shorter recovery times.